 View of Paoay Lake from the Balcony of the Malacañang of the North

-Self-portait at the Malacañang of the North
+Self-portrait at the Malacañang of the North

 Street sign at Batac City, Ilocos Norte

 The bus ride to my next destination, the historic city of Vigan in Ilocos Sur, took around 3.5 hours.
-I was already starting to feel weary, in fact I slept right at the moment the bus left the terminal in Laoag.
+I was already starting to feel weary, in fact, I slept right at the moment the bus left the terminal in Laoag.
 I usually stay awake during bus rides on the off chance I’d see interesting views.

 Ilocos Sur: Vigan